 Your pool will naturally lose some water to evaporation, some to splash-out and some to backwash wastewater.
 You will also gain water from rainfall.
 The ordinary rule of thumb is that if you’re routinely adding more than two inches of water to your pool per week, you probably have a leak that is worth spending some time and possibly money to repair.

 Leak detection is a highly specialized branch of the industry.
-Ninety five percent of all phone calls I get from worried pool owners about a leak turn out to be inexpensive to repair.
+Ninety-five percent of all phone calls I get from worried pool owners about a leak turns out to be inexpensive to repair.
 So relax, if you can’t take care of the problem yourself a professional will be equipped to do so for you.
 If you suspect a leak, review the following things before calling for service: